 Upon completion of the Qualifying Examination and all other Graduate Group requirements for Advancement to Candidacy, the results should be submitted to the Graduate Division on the Qualifying Examination Report form.
 The Qualifying Examination Report must be signed by all committee members at the time the candidacy examination is concluded and submitted even if the student failed the examination.
 Prior to convening a student committee for advancement to candidacy exam, the Faculty Advisor, the Graduate Group Chair, and the graduate student must sign the Statement on Conflict of Interest form that is included in the Advancement to Candidacy for the Degree of Doctor of Philosophy form.
 If the unanimous recommendation of the Committee is favorable, the student must pay the current Advancement to Candidacy fee to the campus Cashier's Office, which will validate the form.
-The student must then submit the Advancement to Candidacy form to the Graduate Division.
-The candidate and graduate program will be notified of formal advancement and the appointment of a Doctoral Committee.
+The student must then submit the Advancement to Candidacy for more than advancement and the appointment of a Doctoral Committee.
 Advancement to Candidacy begins with the first academic term following completion of all requirements (including submission of all forms).